charlieegan3/personal-website/content/posts/2020-09-07-github-actions-fun/index.md

 end
 ```

 **dropbox-backup** might be a rather unexpected project.
-I don’t know anyone else that backs up their cloud storage.
+I don’t know anyone else that backs up their personal cloud storage.
 My school computing teacher said that computers allow you to make mistakes very quickly, I’m sure that’s not original, but it stuck with me.
-I make reasonably heavy use of automation and bulk update tools like [Rclone](http://rclone.org/) to manage my Dropbox, since it contains things like the only digital copy of photos going back as far as 1950, that paying BackBlaze for £2 a month for some space in b2 was worth it.
+I make reasonably heavy use of automation and bulk update tools like [Rclone](http://rclone.org/) to manage my Dropbox and since it contains things like the only digital copy of photos going back as far as 1950, paying BackBlaze £2 a month for some space in b2 felt worth it.

 This repo contains only the GitHub Actions manifest really: